OpenDSA/OpenDSA/RST/en/Glossary.rst

    asymptotic analysis
-      A method for estimating the efficiency of an algorithm or computer program. :dfn:`Asymptotic analysis` also gives a way to define the inherent difficulty of a :term:`problem`.
+      A method for estimating the efficiency of an algorithm or computer program.
+Asymptotic analysis also gives a way to define the inherent difficulty of a :term:`problem`.
       We frequently use the term :term:`algorithm analysis` to mean the same thing.